Flotomate/product_docs/source/request-management/introduction-request-management.rst

 -  It increases end-users’ satisfaction by keeping them informed with updates and notifications about their Requests.

-In Flotomate, Request Management for Technicians is a comprehensive process and is different from what Requesters have regarding scope and scale.
+In Motadata, Request Management for Technicians is a comprehensive process and is different from what Requesters have regarding scope and scale.